-Two different suppliers provide various meals: Train service operators provide boxed meals on trains; restaurants at the railway stations mentioned above, deliver your food to you.
+Two different suppliers provide various meals: Train service operators provide boxed meals on trains; restaurants at the railway stations that are mentioned above, deliver food to you.

 The Restaurants include KFC, MacDonald, Burger King, DICOS for fast food; or Chinese style cafes for set menus of different types of food and flavors.

 How Does It Work?

 - Click into "订餐服务 (Booking Meals Online)" on 12306, fill in the information required, including specific date, departure & arrival railway station and high-speed train number.